[?] Subscribe To This Site

 Jamb Saws

-Jamb saw picture, I bought it at Lowes for about $12.00 In this photo is a hand saw used for cutting door jambs.
+In this photo is a hand saw used for cutting door jambs.
 I got this one at Lowes for about $12.00.
 The blade is off set so your hand won't scrap against the floor when cutting.
 The blade also swivels, so you can cut to the right or left.
 It works pretty good.
 The only drawback is it can be tough getting in tight spots with a hand saw.
+They also make a version of this saw that is electric made by Bosch.

-Eletric jamb saw, for cutting door casings What I generally use is my electric jamb saw, as in the photo to the left.
+What I generally use is my electric jamb saw, as in the photo to the left.
 Chances are if you are installing your own laminate floors you don't have an electric saw laying around in your garage.
 They can be a little pricey, this one cost almost 300.00.

 If you have a lot of door jambs to cut you may be able to rent one at a tool rental shop.
 I have seen less expensive jamb saws at Home Depot.
 The name brand is Roberts.